galantixa/Galantixa/README.md

-- 👋 Hi, I’m @Galantixa
+- 👋 Hi, I’m @galantixa
 - 📫 How to reach me nugrahafajarrr@gmail.com

 <!---